 What is Technology?
-(2019) will examine interactions and transactions among practical arts and tools, techniques and processes, moral knowledge and imagination, to navigate our everchanging world.
+(2019) examined interactions and transactions among practical arts and tools, techniques and processes, moral knowledge and imagination, to navigate our ever-changing world.
 In a broad sense, technology can be understood as methods of intelligent inquiry and problem-solving into all domains of life.
-The conference-experience will enact a collaborative network of transdisciplinary research by cultivating communication as the heart of science, technology, engineering, art, mathematics, and environments.
+The conference-experience enacted a collaborative network of transdisciplinary research by cultivating information and communication as the heart of science, technology, engineering, art, medicine, and environments (STEAM+).

 2019 marked the ten-year anniversary and ninth annual What is…?, bringing together natural and social scientists, scholars, government officials, industry professionals, artists and designers, as well as alumni, students, community organizations, and the public.

 The CONFERENCE commenced Thursday, April 11th with the 2019 Keynote Panel featuring philosophers Larry A. Hickman (Southern Illinois Univ.
 Carbondale) and Charlene Haddock Seigfried (Purdue Univ.), and historian Eric Schatzberg (Georgia Institute of Technology).
 It was followed by the grand opening of the PATTERNS EXHIBITION — on view through May 9th — including science-art works from the Bowerman Lab, Cresko Lab, Doe Lab, Jasti Lab, and others.